danidiaz/thrifty-sailor/README.md

 want to target and write its "droplet_name", "region_slug" and "size_slug" in the configuration file.

-Finally, in the "snapshot_name" of the configuration file, write the name you want to give to the snapshot that will be generated.
+Finally, in the "snapshot_name" entry of the configuration file, write the name you want to give to the snapshot that will be generated.

 Having done this, invoking